 I’m not here to make fun of in-office jargon.
 If you’re speaking to colleagues, feel free to “leverage” anything you like from the management phrasebook.
 But, if you want humans to care about your organisation, then wouldn’t it make sense to communicate like one?

-Here are five reasons why writing like a human makes better business sense (featuring some selected months from the Lark HQ "Corporate Creatures" calendar):
+Here are five reasons why writing like a human makes better business sense (featuring some selected months from the Lark HQ custom-made "Corporate Creatures" calendar):

 1. It will be easier to understand